Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Generalized Policy Improvement Algorithms

 \subsection{Generalized VMPO}

-VMPO approximates the on-policy update in \defref{def:on_update} by instead considering the reverse KL divergence trust region in \eqref{eq:on_trust_klr}.
-VMPO begins by calculating a non-parametric target policy based on this update.
-However, in the on-policy setting we can only compute advantages for state-action pairs we have visited, so VMPO first transforms the update to treat the state-action visitation distribution as the variable rather than the policy.
+VMPO approximates the on-policy update in \eqref{eq:on_trust_tv} by instead considering a reverse KL divergence trust region, and treats the state-action visitation distribution as the variable rather than the policy.
 We write the new and current state-action visitation distributions $\psi, \psi_k$ as

 which results in the non-parametric VMPO update